trimstray/nginx-admins-handbook/README.md

 The process of choosing NGINX location block is as follows:

-1) Prefix-based NGINX location matches (=no regular expression).
+1) Prefix-based NGINX location matches (no regular expression).
 Each location will be checked against the request URI

 2) NGINX searches for an exact match.
 If a "=" modifier exactly matches the request URI, this specific location block is chosen right away